Gorgeous Spring Ladies Luncheon & Tablescape

 - Layer place settings with a clean white charger, classic blue patterned dinner plates, and small white dessert plates.
 For the blue plates you can use your grandmothers classic blue willow or find something new and modern at the home store.

-Table favors for ladies luncheon
+Table favors for the ladies

 Add a cute party favor to finish off each place setting and add more detail to the tablescape.
 Table favors are such a great way to add creativity in your table setting.

-HOSTESS TIP: If you don’t have enough glass domes, use a small stemless wine glass turned upside down.
+PARTY TIP: If you don’t have enough glass domes, use a small stemless wine glass turned upside down.
 The shape is very similar to the domes so it will blend right in.